connorcarnes/campbell-letters/README.md

 about his sister that is Bryne Friel wife whether they are together or not.
-I strange very much that you don├ó┬Ç┬Öt send the directions of your letters to me.
+I strange very much that you donΓÇÖt send the directions of your letters to me.
 I have no more to say at present But your father mother brothers and